IBM-Cloud/docs/services/ContinuousDelivery/toolchains_using.md

    a.
 From the menu bar, click **Manage > Account > Organizations**.

    b.
 Click **Invite Team Members**.

    c.
 Select the org that you want to invite the user to and click **Next**.

    d.
 Select the spaces that you want to allow the user to access.

    e.
 Select the role to assign for the selected spaces in the org.

-     **Note**: By default, org managers have full admin privileges for all of the toolchains that are associated with the org.
+     **Note:** By default, org managers have full admin privileges for all of the toolchains that are associated with the org.
 To grant full admin privileges to the user, select the **Manager** role.
 The Billing Manager and Auditor roles do not affect toolchain access.
 You can change the roles later on the Team Directory page.
 For more information, see [Managing team members and roles](/docs/admin/users_roles.html){: new_window}.

    f.
 Select the option to confirm that you take financial responsibility for all charges that are incurred on the account.

    g.
 Enter the email address of the user that you want to invite and click **Send**.

    h.
 After the user is a member of the org, return to the toolchain's Manage page and add the user to the toolchain.